AdamWilsonLab/emma_docker/README.md

 # Move it to its permanent home
 mkdir -p $SIF_PATH # create SIF path if it doesn't exist mv $SIF_FILE $SIF_PATH # move the SIF file to its permanent location
 ```

+Now the container exists at $SIF_PATH and is ready to be used.
+You only need to repeat the above steps if you want to update the container.

-## Accessing the image for interactive computation
+## Access the image for interactive computation

 1. SSH to vortex.ccr.buffalo.edu and then request an interactive job with something like: